-Where do forgiveness and kindness emanate from in someone who has experienced hate and exclusion?
+(Insert 011) Where do forgiveness and kindness emanate from in someone who has experienced hate and exclusion?

 Etya Vaserman Krichmar, a Soviet refugee, escaped a not-enough life in 1977 to seek freedom in the United States with her husband and two-year-old daughter.
 Born in Kazakhstan but labeled Jewish by the Soviet regime, Etya was denied faith and identity, enduring relentless antisemitism.

-Her stories of struggles and stolen childhood are honest, powerful, and profoundly moving.
+Her struggles and stolen childhood stories are honest, powerful, and profoundly moving.
 A published author, Etya’s work has appeared in TC Palm, Orlando Sentinel, The Write Launch, Spillwords Press, White Rose Magazine, and MasticadoresUSA, as well as in the anthologies Turning Points and Knocked Sideways.

 Etya is an active member of the Florida Writers Association, Writing Away Refuge, Deadlines for Writers, Memoir Ink, Alumni Café, Pitch to Published, and Athena Sisterhood writing communities.
 Her writing explores themes of resilience, freedom, and the immigrant experience.
-Follow her at www.EtyaWrites.com.
+Follow her at www.etyawrites.com.